 Q10 What are your expectations of a spa experience?
 Please state why.

-ID: 1 I except it is amazing and me not have doing anything.
+ID: 1 I expect it to be amazing, and I do not have to do anything.

-ID: 3 Good customer service and treatment to relieve muscles aches and pains
+ID: 3 Good customer service and treatment to relieve muscle aches and pains

 ID: 4 Escapism, to relax, to have fun.